 - Also see our Hunter Leveling Guide for lots of leveling info.

 Beast Mastery Hunter Leveling

-Despite all praises I may have for Marksman as a method of leveling, Beast Mastery somehow manages to surpass even this, setting a new bar for soloing capabilities only matched by Demonologist Warlocks with a Felguard in tow.
+Despite all praises I may have for Marksman as a method of leveling, Beast Mastery somehow manages to surpass even this, setting a new bar for soloing capabilities only matched by a very few.

-The majority of Beast Mastery’s overwhelming leveling speed comes from the fact that many Beast Mastery talents not only improve the pet, but the Hunter himself (to a lesser extent.)
-More pet damage equals more Hunter damage, not equaling the level of marksmanship necessarily, but still more than enough to make you an even greater killing machine than ever before.
+The majority of Beast Mastery’s overwhelming leveling speed comes from the fact that many Beast Mastery abilities not only improve the pet, but the Hunter himself (to a lesser extent.)
+More pet damage equals more Hunter damage, not equaling the level of marksmanship necessarily, but still more than enough to make you a solid killing machine.

-Finally the pet’s tanking ability becomes almost unstoppable with beastial wrath and intimidation, allowing you to run from fight to fight, even with elites, without ever taking a scratch and wasting barely ten seconds healing the pet from any damage taken.
-Having the pet as your tank eliminates the potential for mistakes and helps to make the pair of you into a very efficient killing machine.
+Finally the pet’s tanking ability becomes almost unstoppable with bestial wrath and intimidation, allowing you to run from fight to fight, even with elites, without ever taking a scratch and wasting barely ten seconds healing the pet from any damage taken.
+Having the pet as your tank eliminates the potential for mistakes and helps to make the pair of you into a very efficient team.

-Click Here and get leveled to 90, Fast
+Click Here and get leveled to the The Cap, Fast

 Survival Hunter Leveling